+The Priority subfield indicates the priority level for the proposed Link Mapping according to Table 9-xx2 when the TID-To-Link Mapping element is sent in a TID-To-Link Mapping Response frame or a (Re)Association Response frame, and according to Table 9-xx1 otherwise.

+Table 9-xx1 —Priority subfield in a frame other than a TID-To-Link Mapping Response frame or an Association Response frame

+Table 9-xx2 —Priority subfield in a TID-To-Link Mapping Response frame or a (Re)Association Response frame

+The Mapping Switch Time Present subfield is set to 1 if the Mapping Switch Time field is present and 0 otherwise.

+The Expected Duration Present subfield is set to 1 if the Expected Duration field is present and 0 otherwise.

 The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present in the TID-To-Link Mapping element (#4023)(i.e., it identifies the TID(s) for which the mapping is pro- vided in the element).
 A value of 1 in bit position n of the Link Mapping Presence Indicator subfield indicates that the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
 Otherwise, the Link Mapping Of TID n field is not present in the TID-To-Link Mapping element.
 When the Default Link Mapping subfield is set to 1, this subfield is (#7707)not present.

+The Mapping Switch Time field is present when the TID-To-Link Mapping element is transmitted by an AP affiliated with an AP MLD and the Priority subfield of the TID-To-Link Control field is 1;otherwise it is not present.
+The Mapping Switch Time field is set to the remaining time in units of TUs until the AP sending the TID-To-Link Mapping element starts using the new mapping.
+The value 0 indicates that the switch has already occurred.

+The Expected Duration field indicates the duration for which the proposed TID-to-link Mapping is expected to be effective in units of TUs when the Mapping Switch Time field is greater than zero and the remaining duration for which the proposed TID-to-link Mapping is expected to be effective in units of TUs when the Mapping Switch Time field is zero.
+The Expected Duration field is present if the frame carrying the TID-To-Link Mapping element is a Beacon or a Probe Response frame transmitted by an AP affiliated with an AP MLD and the Priority subfield of the TID-To-Link Control field is set to 1, and is not present otherwise.

+NOTE 1—The established TID-to-link mapping does not change or revert automatically at the time indicated by the Expected Duration field, this field only provides an estimate.

 The Link Mapping Of TID n field (where n= 0, 1… 7 ) indicates the link(s) on which frames belonging to the TID n are allowed to (#4024)be sent (i.e., carries a bitmap of the links to which the TID n is mapped to).
 A value of 1 in bit position i (#6668)(where i = 0, 1…14 ) of the Link Mapping Of TID n field indicates that TID n is mapped to the link associated with the link ID i for the direction as specified in the Direc- tion subfield. (#5134)A value of 0 in bit position i indicates that the TID n is not mapped to the link associated with the link ID i.
 When the Default Link Mapping subfield is set to 1, this field is not present.